NRF’s Big Show and Tell: Must-Have Anchors for Your Retail Strategy in 2025

 Courting the next generation of consumers

 With Gen Z firmly grounded in the workforce and Gen Alpha reaching the age of babysitting gigs and allowance, NRF helped retailers understand what these digital-native generations want from their retail experiences, and how to give it to them.
 H&M and trend expert, Casey Lewis, spoke to the importance of social engagement in Gen Z and Gen A-friendly spaces.
 Roblox’s Head of Retail and Fashion Partnerships spoke on the avatar economy, a vertical that’s essential for achieving relevance with the next wave of consumers.
+Each expert stressed the importance of youth-focused strategy initiatives in supporting brand relevance and longevity in 2025 and beyond.

 Engaging and Empowering Employees